The Mathematical Coloring Book

 The Mathematical Coloring Book: Mathematics of Coloring and the Colorful Life of Its Creators is a book on graph coloring, Ramsey theory, and the history of development of these areas, concentrating in particular on the Hadwiger–Nelson problem and on the biography of Bartel Leendert van der Waerden.
 It was written by Alexander Soifer and published by Springer-Verlag in 2009 (ISBN 978-0-387-74640-1).

+The book has since been updated: The New Mathematical Coloring Book: Mathematics of Coloring and the Colorful Life of Its Creators was published in 2024.

 Topics

 The book "presents mathematics as a human endeavor" and "explores the birth of ideas and moral dilemmas of the times between and during the two World Wars".
 As such, as well as covering the mathematics of its topics, it includes biographical material and correspondence with many of the people involved in creating it, including in-depth coverage of Issai Schur, Pierre Joseph Henry Baudet, and Bartel Leendert van der Waerden, in particular studying the question of van der Warden's complicity with the Nazis in his war-time service as a professor in Nazi Germany.
 It also includes biographical material on Paul Erdős, Frank P. Ramsey, Emmy Noether, Alfred Brauer, Richard Courant, Kenneth Falconer, Nicolas de Bruijn, Hillel Furstenberg, and Tibor Gallai, among others, as well as many historical photos of these subjects.

 Mathematically, the book considers problems "on the boundary of geometry, combinatorics, and number theory", involving graph coloring problems such as the four color theorem, and generalizations of coloring in Ramsey theory where the use of a too-small number of colors leads to monochromatic structures larger than a single graph edge.
 Central to the book is the Hadwiger–Nelson problem, the problem of coloring the points of the Euclidean plane in such a way that no two points of the same color are a unit distance apart.
 Other topics covered by the book include Van der Waerden's theorem on monochromatic arithmetic progressions in colorings of the integers and its generalization to Szemerédi's theorem, the Happy ending problem, Rado's theorem, and questions in the foundations of mathematics involving the possibility that different choices of foundational axioms will lead to different answers to some of the coloring questions considered here.